 About this cultivar:

 Hesperantha coccinea 'Red Dragon' is a pretty clump-forming perennial with sword-like, bright green leaves.
-Dark red flowers on stiff stems from late summer onwards.
+Dark red flowers on stiff stems from late summer onwards, looks nice with the sun behind it.
 This variety appears to manage with less moist soil.

 - Position: Full sun, partial shade

 - Soil: Almost any soil, grows well in Ballyrobert